noahehall/theBookOfNoah/linux/cmdline.md

     - COMMANDS
       - `'s/replace regex/with this/FLAGS'` substitution
         - FLAGS
+          - printing
+            - `s/one/two/p indicating that the contents of the original line should be printed
+          - others
           - # a number indicating the 1-based index for which matched text should be substituted
           - g indicating that new text shoudld be substitutded for all occurrences of the existing text
-          - p indicating that the contents of the original line should be printed
             - w which means to write the results of the substitution to a file'
           - `i insertthisline` add a new line before the specified line
           - `a appendthisline` append a new line after the specified line
-        - `c change this line`
+          - `c change (i.e. replace) this line`
+          - `y/123/789/` replaces 1 with 7, 2 -> 8, 3->9
+            - if the first block and second block have different lengths an error is produced
+            - replaces each char globaly, without regard to the number of occurrences -
     - line addressing
       - by default the cmds apply to all lines of text
       - this enables you apply a cmd only to specific lines/group of lines